Higher Diploma in Science in Computing

 Designed specifically with the needs of industry in mind, the Higher Diploma in Science in Computing Science at Griffith College is a 1-2 year conversion programme, which aims to bridge the gap between non-computing disciplines and computing science.
 Delivered on a full and part-time basis, as a graduate of this course, you will:

-• Obtain necessary skills and academic requirements to further progress into any computer science-based postgraduate study.
+- Obtain the necessary skills and academic requirements to further progress into any computer science-based postgraduate study.

 Course Highlights